This simple recipe makes 1 Giant Oatmeal Creme Pie—like a Little Debbie oatmeal creme pie but much bigger.

 - Make the filling: Using a handheld or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
 Scrape down the sides and the bottom of the bowl as needed.
 Switch the mixer to low and slowly add the confectioners’ sugar.
 Beat for 1 minute.
-Add the cream and beat on high until creamy and combined.
+Add the cream and vanilla, then beat on high until creamy and combined.
 Add more cream to thin out or more sugar to thicken, as needed.
 Add a pinch of salt to cut the sweetness if desired.

-- Frost the underside of one cooled cookie and top with the second cookie.
-Enjoy!
-Cookie stays fresh covered in the refrigerator for up to 2 days.
+- Make Ahead & Freezing Instructions: Cookie stays fresh covered in the refrigerator for up to 2 days.
 Freeze for up to 2 months; thaw overnight in the refrigerator before enjoying.

-- I strongly recommend using cream, whole milk, or even half-and-half in the creme filling for the creamiest texture.
+- Cream: I strongly recommend using cream, whole milk, or even half-and-half in the creme filling for the creamiest texture.